former volunteers dish on their time in uganda

-“For 2 months I taught P5-P7 from 11am to 3-3:30pm in the village of Kitoola.
+“I taught P5-P7 in the village of Kitoola.
 It was an amazing experience.
-I was teaching lessons on English, Art, Science and Sport – with each class once during the week.
+I was teaching lessons on English, Art, Science and Sport.
 The first week was tough getting used to no modern conveniences and finding out how much the kids understood me.
 I have many vivid memories of running Netball and Soccer games after lunch on a pitch that was uneven with goats and cows as spectators, luckily I only slipped once on a cow pat.
 The kids were very welcoming and enjoyed the novelty of a foreign teacher (Muzungu).

 Tiffany Leggett, December 2014

-“I had daily involvement with approximately 10 children (at the children’s home).
-The school holiday schedule was very flexible.
+“I had daily involvement with approximately 10 children (at the boarding school).
+The school schedule was very flexible.
 The children tended to their daily chores and I assisted in any way I could, although I was proven very inadequate in many areas (peeling potatoes with dull knives, hoeing the gardens, carrying bundles on my head!).

 Take interest in learning the language and practice it as much as you can!
-It really goes a long way with them and they love hearing native Luganda coming out of a muzungu’s mouth.
+It really goes a long way.
+The kids love hearing native Luganda coming out of a muzungu’s mouth.
 Embrace the culture!
 Love the food!
 Be appreciative!
 Love on the children, give hugs and plenty of words of affirmation.

-“I was placed at a local children’s home.
+“I was placed at a local primary school and day care.
 While there, I taught some English lessons for the Primary 7 upcoming exam, read aloud picture books, taught some world studies on continents and various cultures, shared songs/dances/active games, played soccer, helped in the garden and shared love with every one there!

 Katerina Ost, January-March 2014